 Some people swear by fasting for 16 hours every day while others fast twice a week for 24 hours at a time.
 Some people choose an alternate day fasting approach.

 What’s more, some people do several shorter periods of fasting throughout the day or week instead of one long fast.
 What matters most is that you find a method of intermittent fasting that works for your lifestyle, schedule, and any dietary preferences.

-For many on this type of regimen, they’ll take advantage of using Fat Burners or test booster like these in conjunction with the diet.
+For many on this type of regimen, they’ll take advantage of using Fat Burners or test boosters like these in conjunction with the diet and exercise.